nhsbsa-data-analytics/dig-data-step-up/README.md

 12. Videos/antidepressant_prescribing_report_setup.mp4
 13. Exercises/antidepressant_prescribing_report.Rmd

-After you complete the final report, you can be given the final video which reviews the final report.
+After you complete (or at least attempt) the final report, you can view the report evaluation videos.

+14.